 Determining the right melatonin dose varies by individual, severity of sleep problems, and overall health.
 A range between 0.5mg and 10mg is common, but starting low and gradually increasing may be the safest approach.
 Always seek professional advice before adding melatonin or any new supplement to your routine.

-Best Time to Take Melatonin for Maximum Effectiveness
+Best Time to Take Melatonin for Sleep & Jet Lag

 Timing plays a big role in melatonin’s success.
 Generally, taking it 30–60 minutes before bedtime aligns best with most people’s circadian rhythm.
 However, factors like personal sensitivity, supplement type, and your reason for using melatonin (e.g., jet lag, shift work) can influence the ideal schedule.
 It’s often best to experiment with lower doses and adjust the timing based on how your body responds.